What Is a Git-Based CMS?

-- Operations can easily maintain production environments and lower environments, as content and code easily flows forward and back between environments.
+- Operations can easily maintain production environments and lower environments, as content and code easily flow forward and back between environments.

 Many developers will be familiar with platforms like GitHub.
 As part of their offerings, GitHub Pages enables you to turn GitHub repositories into websites for showcasing your projects, portfolio, documentation, and more.
 Content for projects is found on a special branch.
 It can also be combined with tools like Jekyll to launch a blog or turn plain text files into websites.

-CrafterCMS supports both static and dynamic sites.
+CrafterCMS supports both static and dynamic, content-rich sites and apps.
 Companies can achieve the same performance, scalability, and security benefits of Git-based websites along with a marketer-friendly author experience that enables personalization as well as a myriad of developer options for building dynamic websites.

-Crafter’s Git-based architecture enables developer teams, content author teams and operations teams to work in sync without getting in each other’s way.
-Through a unique DevContentOps approach that brings content into the DevOps equation, enterprises can bring the same benefits of speed and efficiency from DevOps to their content applications.
+CrafterCMS’s Git-based architecture enables developer teams, content author teams, and operations teams to work in sync without getting in each other’s way.
+Through a unique DevContentOps approach that brings content into the DevOps equation, enterprises can bring the same speed and efficiency benefits from DevOps to their content applications.

-Developers can use their own local Git branches, while content authors work in related sandboxes, enabling entire teams of developers and authors to work together while leveraging sophisticated branching and version control that makes all their efforts more efficient and streamlined.
+Developers can use their own local Git branches.
+At the same time, content authors work in secure, production sandboxes, enabling entire teams of developers and authors to work together while leveraging sophisticated branching and version control that makes all their efforts more efficient and streamlined.

 CrafterCMS is a truly decoupled content management platform, separating content authoring from content delivery to meet the needs of most leading enterprises where performance, security, productivity, and cost-effectiveness are paramount.